roycoprotocol/royco-boosts/README.md

 ### Incentive Locker
 The IncentiveLocker holds the incentives paid out by the IP and connects to various ActionVerifiers to set up campaigns and validate claim requests before paying out incentives.

-Creating an Incentive Campaign
+#### Creating an Incentive Campaign
-Creating an Incentive Campaign is done by first choosing an ActionVerifier, the smart contract module that you want to determine user reward payouts, and an actionParams value, which is arbitrary data which is used as initialization params for the ActionVerifier.
+An Incentive Campaign is creating by first choosing an ActionVerifier, the smart contract module that you want to determine user reward payouts, and an actionParams value, which is arbitrary data which is used as initialization params for the ActionVerifier.
 ActionParams can take any format and are defined by the ActionVerifier.
-Next call the createIncentiveCampaign function, with the incentive token or points addresses, and the amounts of each reward to be distributed over the campaign.
+Next call the `createIncentiveCampaign(...)` function, with the incentive token or points addresses, and the amounts of each reward to be distributed over the campaign.

 #### Managing Co-IPs
 The IP who creates an Incentive Campaign can opt to whitelist other addresses to add incentives to the campaign.